elyanah-aco/duterte-news-analysis/README.md

-# Quantitative Analysis of Facebook News Posts about President Duterte
+# Text Analysis of Facebook News Posts about President Duterte

 PSYC 80.18i (Data Analytics for Text Analysis) project.
 Contains R code for text analysis of English Facebook news posts about former Philippine President Rodrigo Duterte from 2016 to 2020.
 TF-IDF analysis and topic modelling (using Latent Dirichlet Allocation) were used for text analysis.